 4. Impressive Socioeconomic Structural Transformation:

-This growth performance has been accompanied by an all-rounded, though not very spectacular, structural transformation of the political economy of the country.
+This growth performance has been accompanied by an all-rounded, though the not very spectacular, structural transformation of the political economy of the country.
 In the linear analysis, comparing today’s Pakistan with that of 1947, there has been a marked difference between the two stages of her economic development.
 Take any socioeconomic indicator and you will find impressive improvement, despite all the reservations about the inadequacy or accuracy of data collection and its interpretation.
-From a population of 35 million people in 1947 living in present-day Pakistan, now around 200 million people reside here, showing the improved health care facilities made available to them.
+From a population of 35 million people in 1947 living in present-day Pakistan, now around 200 million people reside here, showing the improved healthcare facilities made available to them.

 5. The futility of Cross Country Comparison of growth Performance:

 Comparing Pakistan’s performance with other developing countries, particularly with those which started their journey at the same time as we did, is an exercise in futility because of the peculiar nature of the circumstances of each country.
 Such comparison is a good way of judging where we stand in terms of various socioeconomic indicators but does not give us any criterion to judge our policymakers for their ineptitude or to eulogize their good work.
 Maybe there were just fortuitous circumstances that pushed them up while we are hamstrung due to historical baggage or geographical misfortune.
 South Korea was developed as a province of colonial Japan that construct a first-class infrastructure, created institutions, and developed its human resources as per its standards.
 The development we inherited was the spin-off of the imperial imperatives of a colonial power that used us as a colony, not a province of the UK.